 - Stage 1: Selecting those blank cells only

 So let’s go through the following steps to solve this problem in Excel.

-Step 1: Create a table same as in the picture above which has many unnecessary cells and rows blank .
-We are going remove those blank cells from this table.
+Step 1: Create a table the same as in the picture above which has many unnecessary cells and rows blank in excel.
+We are going to remove blank cells from this table.